 At this point, it is unknown if this Bill will make a difference.
 H.R.841 has a long time before it will be signed into law; it is estimated at two years before the FDA is forced to decide on CBD’s legality.

 The effects of CBD and THC (Tetrahydrocannabinol), both cannabinoids that are extracted from cannabis plants, are often mixed up.
 Both CBD and THC are known to have healing properties, and some researchers believe a combination of the two is very effective as a means of treatment.
 However, only THC produces a feeling of being high or stoned.
 CBD-rich cannabis usage does not have any mind-altering effects.
 This makes CBD a desirable option for those that do not want to feel high from THC or certain prescription drugs.

 CBD is a Regulated Product

-Due to a lack of regulation when it comes to CBD products, there is no guarantee that a product containing a certain number of CBD mg (for instance 30mg) is the same as another stating it has the same mg dosage of CBD.
-Therefore, there may be a lack of consistency from one product to the next.
-A researcher at Penn Medicine in Philadelphia discovered that almost 70% of CBD products sold on the internet are under labeled or over labeled when it comes to the concentration of CBD within the product.
+Due to a lack of regulation when it comes to CBD products, there is no guarantee that a product labeled as containing a certain amount of CBD mg actually has that amount.
+A researcher at Penn Medicine in Philadelphia discovered that almost 70% of CBD products sold on the internet are under-labeled or over-labeled when it comes to the concentration of CBD within the product.
 Just 30% of the products bought contained a concentration of CBD within 10% of what the label indicated.
 For the best and most consistently produced CBD products, locally sourced medical CBD is recommended.
-This is because these products are held to a higher level of lab testing for strength, as well as impurities.
+These products are held to a higher level of lab testing for strength and impurities.